himanshu2454/Kunteksto/docs_source/source/intro.rst

 Mac OSX
 -------
-Follow the instructions for your platform for lxml installation.
-See: http://lxml.de/installation.html
+Follow the `instructions for your platform <http://lxml.de/installation.html>`_ for lxml installation.

 Details coming soon.
 Preferably use the Anaconda instructions above.